-- If nothing has worked, then take your iPhone X into an Apple Store or to an authorized service provider and ask for a repair or replacement.
-Apparently, Apple has some testing procedures in place for this problem and it might require a rear camera repair.
+- If nothing has worked, then take your iPhone X into an Apple Store or to an authorized service provider and ask for a repair.
+Apple has some testing procedures in place for this problem and it might require a rear camera repair.

-- For a more permanent fix, it might be worth trying a factory reset, just make sure you back up first.
+- For a more permanent fix, try a factory reset, just make sure you back up first.

-- If there’s any visible damage, or you suspect physical damage from a drop or bump could be the cause, then contact Apple and take your iPhone into an Apple Store or authorized repair shop for a repair.
+- If there’s any visible damage, or you suspect physical damage from a drop or bump could be the cause, then contact Apple and take your iPhone into an Apple Store or authorized repair shop.

 Problem: Screen burn-in